space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 As an extra challenge, try adding more players whose scores can be tracked.

-# Stepping Stone 2: Services and Routes
+# Stepping Stone 2: Services, Concurrent Programming, and Routes

-In this stepping stone you will practice abstracting out common or shared features of your applications by defining [service providers](https://angular.io/guide/dependency-injection-providers).
-For example, in the first project, you will define a service that provides your application with access to data.
-This will give selected components the ability perform CRUD operations on a shared data store.
-Importantly, this gives you as the developer the freedom to choose how/where that data actually comes from in future implementations of the program.
+In this stepping stone you will practice offering shared resources to various parts of your applications by defining [service providers](https://angular.io/guide/dependency-injection-providers).
+This allows developers to abstract the access to those resources, giving them the freedom to choose how those resources will actually be provisioned or accessed in any future iterations of the design.
+For example, you may want to offer some data that is stored as an array in memory, but later in development, retrieve that data using an HTTP request.
+Also, service providers make use of Angular's dependency injection framework which will substantially decrease the effort of handling dependencies between elements in your applications.

 Read up on Angular's [Dependency Injection and Services](https://angular.io/guide/architecture-services) to get a better idea of how DI works in Angular.